mingkwaner-sudo/dh_workspace/README.md

 # DH Workspace

-A scalable monorepo template for digital history research projects.
+A scalable monorepo template for digital humanities projects.

-## Workshop Information

-**Course:** DHG 501 - Introduction to Digital History in Global Asia **Week:** 8 - Starting Digital Projects and Prototyping **Date:** October 27, 2025
-**Instructor:** Professor Bo An

----

 ## What is This Workspace?

-This workspace demonstrates how to structure digital history projects using modern project management practices.
-It combines:
+Given the special needs of coordinating research and digital components, this workspace demonstrates how to structure digital humanities projects using modern project management practices.
+Under each project, it contains three layers:

 - **Research materials** (documents, notes, outputs)
 - **Data** (raw and processed)
 - **Code** (applications and libraries)

 All organized in a way that is:

 - Reproducible
 - Maintainable
 - Scalable
 - AI-friendly

 ---

+## Intended Uses

+- To teach beginning students in DH a way to organize their research projects
+- To be easily used and adapted for DH researchers

 ## Workspace Structure